 I guess it’s time for my annual end-of-summer tomato recipe post?
-And somehow I always manage to squeeze in some chickpeas with my tomatoes (see here and here), so it’s a relief to know that some things never change—especially considering my weekly Pulse Pledge commitment.
-You’re all still on board, right? ;)
+And somehow I always manage to squeeze in some chickpeas with my tomatoes (see here and here).
+It’s a relief to know that some things never change!

 In the interest of total honesty, I’ve been in an epic cooking rut lately.
-I set out to make something for the blog last week, but then caught myself scheming up yet another noodle salad-y thing, and knew that I needed to step back.
 Something about the abundance this time of year that has me going the simplest route possible.
 Lots of smoothies and bowl mash-ups that give us more time to enjoy that golden (and fleeting) September light.

 It’s also a transitional time, which is a confusing, but also kind of comforting, duality.
-In the same spirit of dressing in layers, I’m combining my foods for all the different temperatures and moods that are happening (and also enjoying masala chai lattes in my short shorts hehe).
-With this recipe, the peak-est of peak tomatoes simply marinate for a good portion of the day, and this forms the very rustic “sauce.”
-We top wide ribbons of pappardelle with the tomatoes and a roasted, cheesy, savoury, and totally incredible chickpea crumble/sprinkle.
+In the spirit of dressing in layers, I’m combining my foods for all the different temperatures and moods lately.
+With this recipe, peak season tomatoes simply marinate for a good portion of the day.
+This process forms the very rustic “sauce.”
+I top wide ribbons of pappardelle with the tomatoes and an incredibly savoury chickpea crumble.

 Whenever I roast chickpeas to the point of crispy and brown, ideally I’m consuming them right away.
 Not the case here.
 You want that chew and slight dryness to be present.
 After they’ve roasted and cooled with some browned pine nuts, those chewy morsels are ground up into my new favourite version of vegan parmesan.
 I make batches of vegan parm every other week or so, but the base is usually 100% nuts and seeds.
 This version is a little more friendly on the wallet, and it naturally fits right in with the International Year of Pulses.
-I find myself craving it with almost everything, which is totally fine because it’s so wholesome.
+I find myself craving it with almost everything.

 So!
 To the rustic pasta, and cool evenings, the focus that seasonal shifts bring, and all the other good stuff of my favourite in-between season.
 Big hug this week.

-1 lb (454 grams) fresh, store-bought pappardelle pasta (see headnote)
+- 1 lb 454 grams fresh, store-bought pappardelle pasta (see note)